Genez-io/genez-io.github.io/content/posts/implement_shopping_cart.md

 ## Introduction

-A possible implementation of a shopping cart is to store the items as a cookie on the client-side.
+A possible implementation of a shopping cart is to store the items as a cookie on the client side.
 The disadvantage of this approach is that the cookie is attached to every request and large cookies can significantly slow down your application.

-A better option is to use a Redis database on the server-side to store items persistently and retrieve them very fast when needed.
+A better option is to use a Redis database on the server side to store items persistently and retrieve them very fast when needed.

 This tutorial will show you how to harness the speed of a Redis database to build a shopping cart functionality using TypeScript/NodeJs.

 {{< details "Expand this section to get more information on what's Redis" >}}

-Redis is an open-source, in-memory database that stores key, values pairs.
+Redis is an open-source, in-memory database that stores key, value pairs.
 Redis is a highly versatile and performant database system.
 One of Redis's key features is its speed, as it primarily operates in-memory, enabling rapid data access.
 It is widely used for caching, real-time analytics, message brokering, and other applications where low-latency and high-throughput data storage and retrieval are crucial.
 Redis also provides persistence options, allowing data to be saved to disk for durability.
 Its simplicity, efficiency, and support for advanced data structures make Redis a popular choice for applications requiring fast and scalable data storage and retrieval.

 [Upstash](https://upstash.com/) is a cutting-edge platform for modern developers seeking seamless data management in serverless and cloud-native applications.
 Offering Redis-compatible, in-memory database services, Upstash simplifies data storage and access, making it a natural fit for serverless functions, web apps, and cloud-native architectures.

-By partnering with Upstash, genezio provides an easy to use solution to add an Upstash Redis database to your project from the genezio dashboard.
+By partnering with Upstash, genezio provides an easy-to-use solution to add an Upstash Redis database to your project from the genezio dashboard.
 {{< /details >}}

 On the frontend side, we'll use React and Bootstrap to implement a minimal frontend for the online store.
-The great part about a minimal design, is that you can go as wild as you'd like with the frontend and tweak it further to your liking.
+The great part about a minimal design is that you can go as wild as you'd like with the frontend and tweak it further to your liking.

 {{< details "Expand this section to get more information on what's React and Bootstrap" >}}

-Bootstrap is a widely-used open-source frontend framework that helps you minify build your frontend application by providing a responsive grid system and lots of pre-designed components.
+Bootstrap is a widely-used open-source frontend framework that helps you minify your frontend application by providing a responsive grid system and lots of pre-designed components.
-Reactstrap s a library that brings Bootstrap components into React applications.
+Reactstrap is a library that brings Bootstrap components into React applications.
 Reactstrap provides React-friendly versions of Bootstrap components, allowing developers to use the power of Bootstrap's styling and functionality within a React application.

 Check out the [Reacstrap documentation](https://reactstrap.github.io/?path=/story/home-installation--page) to learn more about the framework and see the components available.